donaldboulton/minimal-mistakes/_posts/2018-06-06-post-No-Spambots.md

 excerpt: "Several times in the past I have had hidden forms though slidng sidebars and hidden forms.

-I did not click to the fact that thoes forms did not ever get spamed on comments, except by users that were jerks or malicious."
+I did not click to the fact that these forms did not ever get spamed, except by users that were jerks or malicious."

-support: [adds, cookies]
+support: [adds, cookies, events]
 folder: _posts
 product: reviews-for-jekyll
 slug: reviews-for-jekyll